-Please note: Until the fourth quarter of 2020, Xenikos will not have a sufficient supply of T-Guard for use outside of our clinical trials.
+Please note: Until the third quarter of 2021, Xenikos will not have a sufficient supply of T-Guard for use outside of our clinical trials.

 Patients are encouraged to first speak with their physician to determine whether they are eligible to enroll in a clinical trial.
 If the physician determines that T-Guard treatment may be the only option available for the patient, but the patient is not eligible for a clinical trial, the physician should contact Xenikos by email (info[at]xenikos.com) in order to make a formal request for access to T-Guard on the patient’s behalf.
 If applicable, the physician must agree to obtain any required regulatory and/or ethics committee approval.
 Furthermore, the physician must agree to comply with all safety, monitoring, and patient consent requirements in accordance with Xenikos’ policy and local regulations.

 - The requesting physician’s full name, professional title and qualifications, contact information, and full address (including country, state, and postal code, if applicable).

 - The name of the requested investigational product (i.e. T-Guard) and the therapeutic indication.